Centre for Migrant and Refugee Health, Inc.

 The recent report released by the Parliament of Victoria on community consultation practices provides an important opportunity to reflect on how governments meaningfully engage with multicultural communities across the state.

 For many migrant and refugee communities, participation in government consultations is not always straightforward.
 Experiences shaped by displacement, past encounters with authority in countries of origin, language barriers, and unfamiliar administrative systems can influence how individuals and communities approach engagement with public institutions.
-These realities underscore the importance of consultation processes that are culturally responsive, accessible, and grounded in genuine partnership.
+These realities underscore the importance of culturally responsive, accessible consultation processes grounded in genuine partnership.

 In this context, I would like to sincerely acknowledge and thank the leadership and team at the Ethnic Communities' Council of Victoria (ECCV) for their important contribution to this consultation process.
 As the peak body representing multicultural communities in Victoria, ECCV continues to play a critical role in ensuring that the lived experiences and perspectives of migrant and refugee communities are reflected in government policy discussions and public decision-making.